-If your Work Comp injury has resulted in a decrease in your ability to work, the most objective and effective way to document its effect on you is through a Functional Capacity Evaluation (FCE).
+If you are injured at work, it is important to determine your functional capacity.
+If your Work Comp injury has resulted in a decrease in your ability to work, lift, carry, the most effective way to document the injury, and its effect on you, is a FUNCTIONAL CAPACITY EVALUATION.
+FOR AN APPOINTMENT,